iotmani/hisnul-muslim/README.md

 Todo
 -----
--   clicking on title pushes duas view for that title
--   Remove tabs panel for now?
+  - Getting error when packaging the apk:
+    -> Must use OSX or Windows for packaging due to bug in Sencha.
+    > ~/Dropbox/Projects/Hisnul/hisnul-muslim/sdk$ sencha package ../packagerModified.json
+    [ERROR] The current working directory (/home/compass/Dropbox/Projects/Hisnul/hisnul-muslim/sdk) is not a recognized Sencha SDK or application folder
+    sh: 1: stbuild: not found
+  - Model: separate chapters from duas content apart from their ids?
+    - Search only uses duas
+    - Cross referencing uses duas
+    - However it's quite light to navigate from chapters to them and complex to add one by one for main screen
   - Views

         main tabs panel {
           chapters tab
-                  (no titlebar)
               nav.view:
+                  filter search on top?
                   List chapters (separate file)
-                      > List duas in selected chapter (separate file) Use Carousel to flick through?
-              bookmarks tab (separate file)
+                  > List duas in selected chapter (separate file) Use Carousel to flick through? (in case short chapter) bookmarks tab (separate file)
-              search tab (separate file)
+          Search tab (separate file)
+          Settings
           About tab
         }

-      - Controller
-        - Main (only one can control all)
--   How to add json chapters file with duas within? as object?

 View
 ----
+Chapters list:
+    - Use pagination for long list?
+    - Use accordeon if small chapters?
+Chapter content view:
+    - Go to next/prev chapter without returning to list
+    - Arabic on top formatted
+    - Fast scrolling via chapter no
+About
+    - Smaller space between lines in About, title must fit one line and join "Hisnul-Muslim"
+    - Add brief instructions and then git-hub for contributions info, can briefly mention HisnulMuslim.com and TrinidadMuslims as links
+Other
+    - Cross referencing using dua themes
--   Home tab: list of chapters, then html of all duas in it once one is picked
+    + Home tab: list of chapters, then html of all duas in it once one is picked
     - Themes tab: tags, a dua should support more than one tag so many-to-many really
--   Search, select checkboxes of what Dua fields to search
+    - Search, select radio button of what Dua field to search (meaning, transliteration or arabic; themes?)
--   Skin?
+    - UI skin in settings?

 Resources
 ---------